Pre - Trip Planning & Logistics

 Maps & Navigation

 The maps that we used were just basic overview maps of the Pasayten Wilderness.
-We used the National Geographic Trail Illustrated Map #223 of North Cascades National Park and then the Adventure Maps version of the Methow Valley.
+We used the National Geographic Trail Illustrated Map #223 of North Cascades National Park and the Adventure Maps version of the Methow Valley.
 These two maps covered the entire 242 mile loop and seemed to work fairly well for us.
-I suppose you could look into purchasing the USGS Quadrangles, but it seems like you may have to carry an inordinate amount of maps with that strategy.
-It may not be worth the weight of all those maps.
+We did not look into purchasing the USGS Quadrangles.
+That strategy would have given much more detail but would require carrying an inordinate amount of maps, so we decided against it.

-For us, we never use a GPS/ Navigation App to help us.
-For all of our longer trips we have always used map and compass.
-But, as always, you could use a GPS in combination with the two overview maps and you will most likely be in a pretty good spot.
+We do not use a GPS or Navigation Apps for personal hiking.
+For all of our trips we prefer to use map and compass.
+But of course this is personal preference.
+For the Cougar Traverse you could use a GPS in combination with the two overview maps and be well covered.

-This brings up the conversation of food.
-For us, we did the Cougar Traverse in 13 days with a self supported resupply part way.
+We did the Cougar Traverse in 13 days with a self supported resupply part way.
 You can read our Trip Report page to see what we did!
-We have read that the guidebook recommends 10 days (don’t quote us on that because we didn’t actually read the guidebook), but travel may have been easier (i.e. no fallen trees because of wildfires) when it was written.
-The choice is yours to make - carry many days of food on top of your normal backpack weight and hope to make your intended destinations - OR - try to work out a resupply somewhere along the way.
+We read somewhere that the guidebook recommends 10 days to do the traverse, but don’t quote us on that since we didn’t actually have the guidebook.
+Travel may have been easier (i.e. no fallen trees because of wildfires) when the book was written.
+The choice is yours -- carry lots of food and hope to make your intended miles -- or try to work out a resupply somewhere along the way.

 This route is a loop.
-So, you just need to make it to whatever trailhead you are starting at because (hopefully) you will be ending at the same trailhead.
-There is no public transportation in the area to any of the trailheads along the route, so I would plan on driving your own vehicle or getting a ride from a friend.
+So, you just need to make it to one trailhead to start and finish.
+There is no public transportation in the area to any of the trailheads along the route, so we suggest driving your own vehicle or planning a ride with someone.

-What direction should you hike this loop in?
-Well, there are a few options…you could hike it all in one direction, switch part way through at the overlap of the eight, or you could do two separate loops of some form.
+What direction should you hike this loop?
+There are a few options…you could hike it all in one direction, switch part way through at the overlap of the eight, or you could do two separate loops of some form.
 Be creative.
-We decided to walk as much of the southern section of the route as we could at the beginning since we knew it had the most fallen trees and wanted to do it feeling fresh.
-But, once again, the choice is yours.
+We decided to walk as much of the southern section of the route as we could at the beginning since we knew it had the most fallen trees and wanted to do that feeling fresh.

 Here are some questions to consider: